ClevelandClinicQHS/projects/README.md

   - `status` – a short description of the status of the project.
 For example, it may elaborate on the value of `current_owner` and/or `stage`.
+  - `impact` — a number depicting the estimated impact that this project will have.
   - `deadline_type` – a simple description of the meaning of the date contained in the next field, `deadline`.
   - `deadline` – a date indicating some kind of deadline whose meaning